ObamaCare Facts 2015 – We Tell you the Facts, Not The Talking Points

 • 19 million Americans making under 400% of the Federal Poverty Level are estimated to receive tax credits to help pay for the cost of health insurance premiums.

 • ObamaCare reduces costs of premiums for millions of families and small businesses and provides billions of dollars in tax relief.

 • The healthcare industry, specifically doctors, will be rewarded for quality over quantity.

 • The Affordable Care Act allows religious institutions to choose to be exempt from providing controversial contraception and reproductive health services to women.
 Multiple businesses have also received an exemption after taking the ruling to court.

-MOST IMPORTANTLY: ObamaCare "the law of the land".
+MOST IMPORTANTLY: ObamaCare is “the law of the land”.
 There are many people who would like to see ObamaCare repealed.
 If ObamaCare is repealed, tens of millions of Americans will be without proper health coverage, and insurance companies will continue to be able to deny coverage for pre-existing conditions.
-Without healthcare reform America will continue to suffer the consequences of a health care system controlled by private for-profit companies, whose bottom line is money and not health.
-Help ObamaCare Facts to spread the truth about President Obama's health care reform under the Affordable Care Act.
+Without healthcare reform, America will continue to suffer the consequences of a health care system controlled by private, for-profit companies whose bottom line is money and not health.
+Help ObamaCare Facts to spread the truth about President Obama’s health care reform under the Affordable Care Act.

 ObamaCare Facts 2015: It Actually Helps Your Grandmother